learn-co-curriculum/phase-1-tasklister-mini-project/README.md

 3. Put your JavaScript knowledge to the test and work your way through the deliverables

+Once you're done, be sure to commit and push your code up to GitHub, then submit the assignment using CodeGrade.
+Even though this lab does not have tests, it must still be submitted through CodeGrade in order to be marked as complete in Canvas.

 ### Structuring Your Code

 You've been provided with a basic HTML file, as well as an `index.js` file where